 Information meeting for Maternelle and Primary

-To help parents decide whether the British Section is the right environment for their child, we will be running an online information meeting on Monday 18 January 2021 from 09h30-11h00 for all prospective maternelle and primary parents.
-To register for this meeting, please click here.
-You will then receive a Zoom invitation by email on Friday 15 January 2021.
+To help parents decide whether the British Section is the right environment for their child, we will be running an online information meeting for all prospective maternelle and primary parents.
+A link to register for this meeting will be posted on this page in the new school year.
+You will then receive an invitation to join the meeting by email approximately 7 days before the meeting.

 There is no specifically defined catchment area for the British Section although we do recommend that families live within a 12-15 km radius of the host school (or a maximum of one hour's travel when using public transportation).
 At maternelle (Nursery, Reception and Year 1), primary (Year 2 to Year 6) and collège (Year 7 to Year 10) level, children living to the east of the River Seine will generally be allocated places in the host schools in Le Pecq, and those to the west of the River Seine, the host schools in Saint-Germain-en-Laye.
 See our location map for more information.
 The British Section is hosted by day-schools and does not, therefore, offer boarding facilities.